-- A HIPAA compliant messaging app (such as IM Your Doc or Doximity) can also eliminate the risk of texting or emailing PHI.
+Secure messaging platforms such as IM Your Doc or Doximity, can eliminate the risk of texting or emailing PHI without proper security.
 It is important to ensure that all apps that may be used to send and receive PHI are HIPAA compliant.

-- Replace paper calendars with a shared electronic calendar, viewable only by authorized staff.
+6. Replace paper calendars with a shared electronic calendar

 Taking steps to ensure that your practice is HIPAA compliant in all ways may seem like an inconvenience.
-However, in light of the alternative (heavy fines, incarceration), it is certainly worth the hassle.
-Consider educating yourself and your staff on HIPAA compliancy, its importance, and the steps you can all take to ensure PHI is not spread outside of your practice.
+However, in light of the alternatives of heavy fines or incarceration, it is certainly worth the hassle.
+Consider educating yourself and your staff on HIPAA compliance, its importance, and the steps you can all take to ensure PHI is not spread outside of your practice.
 In addition to avoiding penalties, minimizing your practice’s risk of violating HIPAA will also ensure that you preserve your patients’ trust and provide them with the best possible care.

-- Ensure HIPAA compliancy on all devices transferring PHI.
+- Ensure HIPAA compliance on all devices transferring PHI.